Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ### How to Deploy on Vercel

 1. Visit [**Vercel's Dashboard**](https://vercel.com/new).
-2. Under `Import Git Repository` section, continue with your Github account.
+2. Under `Import Git Repository` section, click `Continue with Github` button.
 3. Install `Vercel` in your GitHub account when prompted.
 4. Select your `nextjs app` repository and click `Import`.
-5. Add environment variables from your `nextjs app`'s `.env` file under `Configure Project` section.
+5. Add environment variables (if present) from your `nextjs app`'s `.env` file under `Environment Variables` tab in `Configure Project` section.
 6. Click `Deploy`.
-7. On successful deployment, visit the generated url that follows the pattern `[DOMAIN-NAME].vercel.app`.
+7. On successful deployment, you will be directed to a new url with a preview image of your deployed `nextjs app`.
+8. Click on the preview image.
+9. You will be directed to a url that looks like `[DOMAIN-NAME].vercel.app`.